 Want to try Le Tote?
 Get a free trial box and see what you think.

 Cons of Le Tote

-- It’s pricey.
+- It can be pricey for some.
 The cheapest option is $59 a month.
 That’s a lot of money each month.
-However, it’s cheaper than buying three name brand, high-quality clothing items each month.
+However, it’s cheaper than buying five name brand, high-quality clothing items each month.
 It can save you money depending on your clothing spending habits.

 - The clothes are used.
 This honestly isn’t a con for me, it’s a pro but I wanted to add it since for some people it could be a con.
 If you have very sensitive skin you may want to wash things when you get them.
 I found they smelled lightly of soap but not enough to bother me and I tend to be very sensitive to scents.
 I also haven’t had any issues with my sensitive skin but it is something to keep in mind.